 Complete the application form: (PDF) Please include your personal information.

-Here is a step-by-step guide to beging the Master's degree program in Comparative Social Policy and Welfare.
+Here is a step-by-step guide to start the Master's degree program in Comparative Social Policy and Welfare.

-In order to enroll in the joint Master's degree program "Comparative Social Policy and Welfare", you must complete the following two steps: 1) Apply for admission to the program 2) Complete the formal admissions procedure to enroll in the program.
+In order to enroll in the joint Master's degree program "Comparative Social Policy and Welfare", you will have to initially complete the two following steps: 1) Apply for admission to the program; 2) Complete the formal admissions procedure to enroll in the program.

 Before applying for admission, please make sure you meet the admission requirements (link).